addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 ### Optimizing Backbone apps for production with the RequireJS Optimizer

-As experienced developers may know, an essential final step when writing both small and large JavaScript web applications is the build process.
-The majority of non-trivial apps are likely to consist of many scripts and so optimizing, minimizing, and concatenating your scripts prior to pushing them to production can reduce the number of scripts your users have to download, often to just one.
+Once you're written your application, the next important step is to prepare it for deployment to production.
+The majority of non-trivial apps are likely to consist of several scripts and so optimizing, minimizing, and concatenating your scripts prior to pushing can reduce the number of scripts your users need to download.

-Another benefit to using RequireJS is its command line optimization tool, R.js.
-This has a number of capabilities, including:
+A command-line optimization tool for RequireJS projects called r.js is available to help with this workflow.
+It offers a number of capabilities, including:

 * Concatenating specific scripts and minifying them using external tools such as UglifyJS (which is used by default) or Google's Closure Compiler for optimal browser delivery, whilst preserving the ability to dynamically load modules
 * Optimizing CSS and stylesheets by inlining CSS files imported using @import, stripping out comments, etc.
 * The ability to run AMD projects in both Node and Rhino (more on this later)

+If you find yourself wanting to ship a single file with all dependencies included, r.js can help with this too.
+Whilst RequireJS does support lazy-loading, your application may be small enough that reducing HTTP requests to a single script file is feasible.

 You'll notice that I mentioned the word 'specific' in the first bullet point.
-The RequireJS optimizer only concatenates module scripts that have been specified as string literals in require and define calls.
+The RequireJS optimizer only concatenates module scripts that have been specified as string literals in `require` and `define` calls (which you've probably used).
 As clarified by the [optimizer docs](http://requirejs.org/docs/optimization.html) this means that Backbone modules defined like this:

 ```javascript
 define(['jquery', 'backbone', 'underscore', 'collections/sample', 'views/test'],